How to choose the right breast implants

-13 things you need to know about breast implants
+The things you need to know when it comes to breast augmentation.

 The naked truth

 With the growing popularity of breast augmentation – better known as breast implants or a 'boob job' – more medical practitioners in Australia and overseas are offering the procedure, often accompanied by slick marketing and an aggressive price focus.